Time Traveler (video game): DVD release

 In 2001, the game was published by Digital Leisure in PC CD-ROM and standard DVD formats.
 These home versions have the option to simulate the mirror reflection of the original arcade cabinet through a pair of anaglyph stereoscopic glasses.
 This adds a whirlpool-like moving background to provide an illusory stereoscopic effect.

-As with other Digital Leisure DVD releases, the game's box advertises being "Playstation 2 [or Xbox] Compatible" on the cover to attract console owners.
+As with other Digital Leisure DVD releases, the game's box advertises being "PlayStation 2 [or Xbox] Compatible" on the cover to attract console owners.
 Bonus features include interviews with creator Rick Dyer about the making of Time Traveler, as well as some of the actors in the game.
 It also shows behind the scenes footage from some of the scenes without the special effects.

 Reception

 In Japan, Game Machine listed Time Traveler on their November 15, 1991 issue as being the eighth most-successful upright/cockpit arcade unit of the month.
 The game generated over $18 million in revenue in its arcade debut.

-According to archived news video footage from TV stations in California, US, the game was considered a financial success for Dyer's company Virtual Image Productions and SEGA, earning an average of US$1 million per week during its peak at the arcades.
-The game's commercial life was not long.
-With fighting games such as Street Fighter and Mortal Kombat becoming extremely popular, SEGA released the game Holosseum as a conversion kit for the arcade cabinet about a year after Time Travelers release.
-Dyer considered making a sequel, or adapting the technology for use in casino machines.

 British gaming magazine The One reviewed Time Traveler in 1991, calling the holographic effect "novel" and compares the structure of the game to Dragon's Lair, although stating "The difference is, Time Traveller does it better than ever before.
 All the action has been filmed using real actors ... and lavished with a considerable amount of expensive post-production special effects."
 The One furthermore praises the variety of the game, noting that the game can take twenty scenes to finish, but there are sixty in the game, allowing different playthroughs to play out differently, and expresses that this is an improvement over other laserdisc games.
 The One states that "Time Traveller plays well and is an exceptionally well polished piece of software.
 Although the gameplay isn't to my personal taste, a great many people will marvel at the 'hologram' effect, and have a great time getting the girl."

 The Amusement & Music Operators Association (AMOA) nominated Time Traveler for the "Most Innovative New Technology" award in 1992.

-The DVD version is the only product to receive a 0/10 score from Official UK PlayStation 2 Magazine.